What is hybrid long term care insurance?

 Under the traditional LTC insurance model, the policyholder pays an annual premium, and if they develop a chronic illness that requires long term care, the insurance company will pay LTC benefits for a duration and amount defined in the policy.

-Seems simple, right?
 However, the reality is that many of these traditional LTC plans have seen drastic premium increases in recent years.
-This is because the insurance companies are having a hard time making a profit on these products.
+This is because the insurance companies sold too many of these policies in the 1970s, 80s and 90s at rates that were based on inaccurate projections.
+Insurance companies have lost billions of dollars paying for LTC claims that exceeded their projections, and as a result, they choose to increase the premiums on existing policyholders.
 There is no 'premium guarantee' on traditional LTC insurance contracts, so the company can increase your rate at any time.

-This is incredibly unfair to the consumer, and there have been countless examples of people paying premiums on traditional LTC insurance policies for 10+ years only to receive a letter in the mail stating that their annual premium is going to be increased by over 50%.
-Once this happens, policyholders are forced to pay the higher rate, reduce their benefits, or cancel their policy.
+Sadly, this can be devastating to the policyholder, and there are countless examples of people paying premiums on traditional LTC insurance policies for 10+ years only to receive a letter in the mail stating that their annual premium is going to be increased by over 50%, sometimes even 100%.
+Once this happens, policyholders are forced to pay the higher rate, reduce their benefits, or cancel their coverage.

 Hybrid LTC Benefit Payout